Village walk through a Garhwali hamlet near Mussoorie, Uttarakhand

 Dhanaulti Side

 Higher up, towards Surkanda Devi.
-Spectacular views, pine forests and the oldest school in the region.
+Big views, pine forest, and the oldest school in the region.

 Highland